ErikOnBike/light-play/README.md

 More info
 ---------
-Some more info might be found at ErikOnBike.blogspot.nl
+Some more info might be found at http://ErikOnBike.blogspot.nl